powsybl/powsybl-open-rao/docs/parameters/business-parameters.md

   - **MAX_MIN_RELATIVE_MARGIN**: same as MAX_MIN_MARGIN, but the margins will be relative (divided by the absolute sum of PTDFs) when they are positive.
   - **MIN_COST**: the search-tree will minimize minimal margin violation and remedial action expenses

-#### unit
-- **Expected value**: one of the following:
-  - "MEGAWATT"
-  - "AMPERE"
-- **Default value**: "AMPERE"
-- **Usage**: this parameter sets the objective function unit of the RAO.
-For now, the existing objective function units are:
-  - **MEGAWATT**: the margins to maximize are considered in MW only compatible with DC run.
-    - **AMPERE**: the margins to maximize are considered in A only compatible with AC run.
-      Note that CNECs from different voltage levels will not have the same weight in the objective function depending on the unit considered (MW or A).
-Ampere unit only works in AC-load-flow mode (see [sensitivity-parameters](implementation-specific-parameters.md#sensitivity-parameters)).

 #### enforce-curative-security
 - **Expected value**: true/false